10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 What is Error 4013 and Why does it happen?

 Error 4013 is an iOS system issue arising from an restore or update being interrupted.
 For example, your iPhone may have been disconnected to the computer during the iPhone restore or update process, or there’s something wrong with your USB cable or port.
 Once this error occurs, a message will pop up on the screen saying your iPhone[device] could not be restored.
+A quick check of the device model, software version, and account state usually explains why the same menu looks different on another device.
+If the process stalls, storage space, Wi-Fi stability, and available battery are usually the first three checks worth repeating.

 iPhone Error 4013